samboy/rg32hash/Variants/README.md

     using 16-bit words, which gives us 128 bits of security.
 The only reason to have smaller RV variants is to perform cryptographic research on them.
-There is no real-world reason to have 21-bit, 22-bit, and so on word sizes; indeed Keccak (RG’s direct sucessor) forces the word size to be a power of two — All modern non-embedded CPUs work with 8-bit, 16-bit, and 32-bit words, with a large number of CPUs also able to work with 64-bit words.
+There is no real-world reason to have 21-bit, 22-bit, and so on word sizes; indeed Keccak (RG’s direct successor) forces the word size to be a power of two — All modern non-embedded CPUs work with 8-bit, 16-bit, and 32-bit words, with a large number of CPUs also able to work with 64-bit words.
 Unless you still have